ossrs/srs-docs/src/pages/faq-oryx.md

 resource and cannot be free forever.
 It's like someone giving you gold bars for free, how long can it be free?

-SRS Stack also has doubled bandwidth, but it is the downstream bandwidth that is doubled because it has done a conversion, and essentially other platforms are downloading the stream from SRS Stack.
+Oryx also has doubled bandwidth, but it is the downstream bandwidth that is doubled because it has done a conversion, and essentially other platforms are downloading the stream from Oryx.
 Downstream/download bandwidth is generally more guaranteed.
-Moreover, between SRS Stack and the platform, they are all BGP bandwidth between servers, which is more guaranteed in quality than the home-to-platform connection.
+Moreover, between Oryx and the platform, they are all BGP bandwidth between servers, which is more guaranteed in quality than the home-to-platform connection.